 Flight attendants are dedicated professionals responsible for enhancing the safety, comfort and satisfaction of aircraft passengers.
-A high school degree is sufficient to be a flight attendant; however, the U.S. Bureau of Labor Statistics indicates that airlines increasingly prefer a college degree.
-What’s more, the BLS suggests that employment prospects between 2010 and 2020 will be best for college-educated applicants with customer service experience.
-Expect stiff competition when applying for a flight attendant job.
-For instance, American Airlines received over 20,000 applications for 1,500 new flight attendant positions in 2012, as reported by “CBS News.”
+A high school degree is sufficient to be a flight attendant; however, the U.S. Bureau of Labor Statistics (BLS) indicates that airlines increasingly prefer a college degree.
+While there is not a specific flight attendant major or degree offered in college, some employers prefer majors related to communications, customer service or hospitality.

+While colleges and universities may not offer a specific flight attendant degree, there are education requirements to be a flight attendant.
 A flight attendant certificate from a reputable school may improve your chances of being hired by an airline.
 For example, Glendale Community College in California offers a 30 credit aviation and transportation certificate that focuses on the duties of flight attendants, air transportation and first aid.

 O*NET indicates that 26 percent of flight attendants hold an associate degree.
 A specific major is not necessary.
 General education classes in communication, psychology, multiculturalism and sociology prepare aspiring flight attendants to work effectively with travelers from diverse backgrounds.
 According to Cypress Community College, airlines prefer at least two years of college and proficiency in one or more languages besides English.
 The CCC flight attendant program offers students the option of completing a certificate or an Associate of Science degree that teaches the essentials of airline operations, customer service, public relations and hospitality.

 Flight attendants must have strong communication skills in order to explain safety equipment, answer ticketing questions and calm passengers in the event of turbulence or delayed departure.
 The BLS suggests that a major in communications or public relations may be advantageous when applying for a flight attendant job.
 Other BLS recommendations include coursework in hospitality or tourism.

 Applicants must pass a physical and a criminal background check.
 Height requirements vary according to the size of the aircraft.
 Further, flight attendants must complete a three to six week training program upon hire and pass a proficiency exam as part of mandated Federal Aviation Administration certification.
 A valid passport, English proficiency and willingness to relocate may also be required.
 Some airlines will not hire applicants with visible tattoos or body piercings.